vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Request-SddcCertificate.md

 ### -workloadDomain

-The name of the workload domain in which the certficates signing request to be signed.
+The name of the workload domain in which the certificate is requested to be signed.

 ```yaml
 Type: String